Communicating with Anecdotes: Most Informative Communication and Persuasion Temptation

+Before characterizing the equilibria of the game it is helpful to highlight a fundamental tension in the sender's objective: on the one hand she wants to send an informative anecdote so that the receiver takes an action that reflects the state of the world.
+On the other hand, if the anecdote is too precise then the receiver will take an action close to his ideal action $\theta + M_R$, which differs from the sender's preferred action unless their preferences are aligned.

-\begin{proposition} Suppose the receiver's action rule is a translation that is a best response to a translation-invariant communication scheme $\pi_R$.
-Then the sender's expected utility from any communication scheme $\pi_S$ (not necessarily translation-invariant) is
+We call this tension the sender's \textit{persuasion temptation}.
+To understand it better, it is helpful to decompose the sender's utility into two components. \begin{proposition} Suppose the receiver's action rule $\alpha$ is a translation with shift $\sigma(\alpha)$.
+Then the sender's expected utility from any translation invariant communication scheme $\pi_S$ is

+\end{proposition} The first component of this decomposition, $\E[(\pi_s(\vec{x},y)-(\theta_S(\vec{x},y)+\beta(\pi_S)))^2]$, is the variance of the communicated anecdote as $\theta_S(\vec{x},y)+\beta(\pi_S)=\E[\pi_s(\vec{x},y)]$ by the definition of bias.
+We interpret this variance as the inherent {\em information loss} of the communication scheme because this loss would be incurred even if the sender sends this anecdote to herself.
+The second term captures the disagreement between the receiver's shift $\sigma(\alpha)$ and the sender's preferred shift for the receiver which equals $M_S-\beta(\pi_S)$.\footnote{The sender would like the receiver to choose an action at offset $M_S$ after compensating for the bias $\beta(\pi_S)$ in the communication scheme.}